warwickdatasciencesociety/deep-dive-into-sql/README.md

 In order to engage both with the course content and homework you will require access to our hosted databases via a MySQL-supported client.
 Whilst there are many options for this, we recommend using DBeaver as it is free, open-source, and easy to download and use.
 [Follow this link to download DBeaver Community Edition.](https://dbeaver.io/download/)

 #### Connecting to the course database
 Once you have an SQL client set up, you're gonna want to connect to the WDSS-hosted databases for this course.
-To do this using Beekeper, select a `MySQL` connection and input the login details below:
+To do this using DBeaver, select a `MySQL` connection and input the login details below:
-- Host: `sql.wdss.io`
+- Server Host: `sql.wdss.io`
 - Port: `33061`
 - Username: `guest`
 - Password: `relational`